dgonzal/SFrameBatch/README.md

 ## Issues
 -> hadd with files that have no events raise warning that are persistent, but otherwise should work.

--> SFrame creates jobTemp directories, don't erase them while the jobs is running, otherwise the job fails.
-After the jobs ends succusfully they are erased anyway.

 -> Code needs facelift

 -> Documantation is missing